 Medieval Danish churches are renowned due to their interesting frescoes - kalkmalerier.
 These colourful, amazing drawings excel in the pure white interiors of Danish churches, adding a special elegance to the rustic Romanesque and Gothic structures.

 Østerlars Church has some of the best and most interesting kalkmalerier in Denmark.
-These drawings were made circa 1350 and later, in Reformation times, whitewashed.
+These drawings were made sometimes around 1350 and later, in Reformation times, whitewashed.
 This in a way has preserved this value of medieval art.

 Frescoes have been discovered in several parts of the interior, but only one frescoe - a wide frieze around the central column - has been renovated, while others are hidden under the white chalk.
 Drawing was uncovered in 1882 and restored in 1889, then again - in 1960 and 2005 - 2006.